Members of the board

 Lynne joined PFK as the Head of Estate Agency in early 2019 and has a wealth of experience and a passion for the business.
 Her day to day work involves overseeing the Estate Agency arm of the business and driving forward the largest of PFK’s departments.

-John is executive Chairman at PFK.
+John is Chairman at PFK.
 A local entrepreneur with over 35 successful years in business, he is the founder of the manufacturing firm Romar Innovate, as well as the residential and commercial property business Rowlands Holdings.

 Having started his career at Sellafield, John grew Romar into a £7m turnover company before divesting himself of the business in 2017.
 He has chaired the Copeland Community Foundation, and continues to expand Rowlands Holdings.